donkirkby/donimoes/docs/new_rules.md

 4. If all of a space's available neighbours are the same, you know it will join one of them.
 Look for the same pair of numbers elsewhere on the board, and mark them as split.
-5. If a pair of undecided numbers appears more than once on the board, but all of the pairs share one space, then you know that space must join to the other number.
+5. If a pair of numbers appears more than once on the board, but all of the pairs share one space, then you know that space must join to the other number.
 Mark any other available neighbours as split.
 6. Look for unique pairs of numbers, and mark them as joined.
-(This is the tedious part, so I try to only require it once or twice in each puzzle.)
+(This is the tedious part, so I try to only require it a few times in each puzzle.)
 7. If two unsolved areas are joined by a narrow neck, you know that both areas must have an even number of spaces in them.
 That will tell you where you can split or join the spaces in the neck.